Before the Bell: What every Canadian investor needs to know today

 Equity Markets

 Canada's financial and energy sectors will be in the spotlight Thursday as three of the country's biggest banks report their latest earnings and oil prices to indications OPEC producers will extend production cuts but likely won't deepen them.
 In Toronto, futures were in negative territory ahead of the open.
 On Wednesday, the S&P/TSX composite index, pulled lower after Bank of Montreal's earnings came in below analysts' forecasts.
 On Thursday, CIBC said profit in the latest quarter rose 11 per cent, while Royal Bank reported an 9-per-cent increase.
 TD Bank said second-quarter profit rose 22 per cent.
+All three topped analysts' forecasts, although none hiked their dividends.
 Oil prices, meanwhile, fell sharply on news that OPEC would extend production cuts for nine months, a move that had alreadly been largely priced in by the markets.

 "We’ve seen this kind of action time and time again," OANDA Craig Erlan, senior market analyst, "Traders buy on anticipation of the deal and when its delivered as expected, they take their profits and run."